-There are several reasons why the military does not take (most) recruits with DUIs:
+There are several reasons why the military won’t take most recruits with DUIs:

-- The U.S. military has a long tradition of excluding individuals with substance abuse problems.
-Although DUI does not necessarily imply an addiction, the two are commonly associated and are seen in a similar light by military officials.
+- The U.S. military has a history of excluding individuals with substance abuse problems.
+While DUIs don’t necessarily imply addiction, military officials commonly associate the two and get seen similarly.

-- Individuals with DUIs on their records may have a suspended license or have difficulty obtaining a license, which can affect suitability for military service.
+- Individuals with DUIs on their records may have a suspended license or have difficulty obtaining a license, affecting suitability for military service.

 - Individuals with criminal records may have difficulty obtaining security clearances.

-- You pleaded No Contest to receive a reduced sentence
+- Pleaded No Contest to receive a reduced sentence

-- You received a wet reckless conviction instead of DUI
+- Received a wet reckless conviction instead of DUI

-- You were convicted but you’ve had the DUI expunged
+- Were convicted, but you’ve had the DUI expunged

-In the past, it was very common for recruits with DUIs to get approved for waivers.
-In the recent past, this was especially true during the Gulf War of the 1990s and the buildup of troops for our operations in Iraq and Afghanistan after 9/11.
-While the need for troops does not guarantee that a DUI will be waived, it does make the military much more flexible in who they accept.
+In the past, it was prevalent for recruits with DUIs to get approved for waivers.
+In the recent past, this was especially true during the Gulf War of the 1990s and after 9/11.
+While the need for troops does not guarantee that a DUI will get waived, it does make the military much more flexible in who they accept.

 Today, unfortunately, that situation has reversed.
 “Reduction in Force” programs (RIF) have gone into effect to help the military meet budget targets now that we have largely exited from Afghanistan and Iraq.
 In other words, the military has less need for troops and has rejected many waivers.